Things to do and see at Lake Bunyonyi – a Magical Lake in Uganda

 9. Boat Ride to Akampene or Punishment Island

 The Bakiga People would take unwed pregnant girls to Punishment Island and abandon them there to nature.
-This would be a big event meant to frighten other girls into abstaining from sex outside of marriage and causing the loss of the Bride’s Price for the family.,
+It would be a big event meant to frighten other girls into abstaining from sex outside of marriage and causing the loss of the Bride’s Price for the family.,

 Many boats would come, people, shouting, calling names, shaming the frightful girl even more.
 Some tried to swim back to the mainland but often died.
 The only way to escape was if a poor man that not afford the bride’s price would come to the Island and rescue a girl.